sanskrit/raw_etexts_english/blogs/manasataramgini/2005-08-08_the-temple-of-nature-by-erasmus-darwin.md

 +++
-title = "The temple of nature by Erasmusxa0Darwin"
+title = "The temple of nature by Erasmus Darwin"

 +++
 The grandfather of Charles wrote the following poem, which might be